kohlhofer/ChessAPI/README.md

 ChessAPI
 ========

-A restful chess API.
-In order to use you need to include a game's full hostory in each request (POST).
+A restful chess API at http://api.dxc4.com

+In order to use it you need to include a game's full history in each request (POST).
+For a demo client visit http://dxc4.com

+Feedback and support lives here: http://simplydo.uservoice.com/forums/274824-dxc4

 Set up